COMMLAW 2502 - Legal Aspects of International Business II

 - Assessment must maintain academic standards.

-This mark will assess the qualitative contribution of students to tutorial classes.
-This requires regular attendance at tutorials but more importantly regular active participation in tutorial discussions.
+This will assess the qualitative contribution of students to tutorial classes.
+Students will be assessed by their tutor on their tutorial preparation and input into the tutorial discussion.
+It requires regular attendance at tutorials but more importantly regular active participation in tutorial discussions.

-Word Length: The assignment word length is 2,500 words.
-Assignments which exceed the allocated length (word length or page limit) will be subject to a penalty of 5% of total marks possible per 100 words or part thereof at the discretion of the marker.
+Word Length: The maximum assignment word length is 2,000 words.
+Assignments that exceed the word length may be subject to a penalty of 5% of total marks possible per 100 words or part thereof at the discretion of the marker.
 Quotations and all referencing information are included in the word count.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.